 “Well then,” said Ron triumphantly, “aren’t we all going to work for the Ministry?
 I mean, eventually?”

 Ron grinned broadly as he got to his point.
 “That’s three people we can count on right there.
 A trustworthy Ministry will start with us!”

 Hermione was about to argue that the three of them could hardly found a trustworthy Ministry on Harry’s lies about Hogwarts’ secret passages, when they heard lively music from the direction of the garden.

 Ron went to the window and leaned out.
 After a moment he said, “What in Merlin’s name are they doing?”

 “Ginny and Parvati.”

 Harry joined Ron at the window.
-After a moment he grinned and said, “I think I know.”
-He turned and went outside.
+He quickly grinned and said, “I think I know,” before heading outside.

 “Well, what are they doing?” asked Hermione of Ron.

 Ron tilted his head from side to side, and finally said, “I dunno.”

 Overcome by curiosity, Hermione rose and followed Harry outdoors, Ron at her heels.